PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 <em>d</em>[<em>B</em>]/<em>dt</em> = -<em>k</em> · <em>[B]</em>.
 </center></p>

 Finally, our reaction-diffusion system includes the following reaction involving both particle types.
+The particles on the left side of this reaction are called **reactants** and the particles on the right side are called **products**.

 <p><center><em>A</em> + 2<em>B</em> → 3<em>B</em></center></p>